 Upon reflecting back to 1980 and my conversations with Horace Steele, little did I realize my suggestion of establishing a Foundation in his name would impact my future so deeply.

-Since 1985, when the Foundation was formerly endowed, it has become part of the fabric of my life and career.
+Since 1985, when the Foundation was formally endowed, it has become part of the fabric of my life and career.
 I am so proud to be able to share with you what the Steele Foundation has been able to accomplish over these many decades.

 Steele has answered the call from countless organizations across Arizona.
 In the early years it was my intention to build the name of Steele and so I chose to invest in supporting capacity building predominately through capital grants.
 A few of the Foundation’s early partners were such names as Brophy College Preparatory, Phoenix Art Museum, The Herberger Theater, The Phoenix Symphony, Desert Botanical Gardens, Arizona Science Center, Lowell Observatory, Barrow Neurological Foundation and establishing the University of Arizona’s Steele Children’s Research Center.
 We stretched across the state granting in an eclectic manner within the educational spectrum, to various faith communities, science and the arts.
 With each new grant I began to feel the depth of our impact on an organization and their sincere appreciation for support.